-Each example in the Board Support Package (BSP) includes source files that program the soft switches, even if the default settings are being used.
+Each example in the Board Support Software (BSP) includes source files that program the soft switches, even if the default settings are being used.
 The README for each example identifies only the signals that are being changed from their default values.
-The code that programs the soft switches is located in the SoftConfig_XXX.c file in each example, where XXX is the name of the baord.
+The code that programs the soft switches is located in the SoftConfig_XXX.c file in each example where XXX is the name of the baord.

-The I^2 C Hardware Address (0x21) and I^2 C Hardware Address (0x22) tables outline the default values for each of the two Microchip MCP23017 devices.
+The following tables (I^2C Hardware Address 0x21 and I^2C Hardware Address 0x22) outline the default values for each of the two Microchip MCP23017 devices.

-Table 3-2: I2C Hardware Address (0x21)
+Table 3-2: I2C Hardware Address 0x21